Nightfall III, Customhouse Quay, Wellington $2,300 framed Status: Sold

-Venue: Exhibitions Gallery of Fine Art, 19A Osborne Street, Newmarket, Auckland
+Venue: Exhibitions Gallery of Fine Art, 20 Brandon Street, Wellington

 “Ben’s ability to paint in oil and watercolour, impressionist or realist, with the same depth of quality and skill is remarkable.
 Where artists are often gifted or acclaimed in a singular subject, Ben’s art covers landscapes, wildlife, nudes, and still life, all rendered with equal skill and exquisite outcomes.
 Ben’s art has traditionally been faithful to the old arts.
 In recent times, however, he has reached out to the contemporary abstract realm; fusing his experiments with traditional art conventions.